 Prescription treatment options like Reclast and Prolia may provide other options.

 A Whole-Health Focus

-The best approach to menopause, Mancini says, is to be proactive.
+The best approach to menopause is to be proactive.
 Looking for lifestyle and medicinal solutions to your menopause issues will help you feel in control of your health.
 Working closely with a provider that encourages an open dialogue is the best choice.

-To find a menopause expert near you, call our Women’s Health Navigator at Call407-720-5191 or visit our website.
+To find a menopause expert near you, visit our women's health website.